virgo47/javasimon/readme.txt

 Version: 3.2.2

-This software is distributed under the terms of the FSF Lesser Gnu Public License:
+This software is distributed under the terms of the The BSD 3-Clause License:
-  * check "lgpl.txt" in the root directory of the project
+  * check "license.txt" in the root directory of the project
-  * or check it online http://www.gnu.org/licenses/lgpl.html
+  * or check it online http://opensource.org/licenses/BSD-3-Clause

 Check this readme online for updates: http://code.google.com/p/javasimon/wiki/Readme